Kernel-Dirichlet/Haskell2Julia/README.md

 The source code for the transpiler exists in the Jupyter Notebook - H2J_main.ipynb , along with extensive documentation.

 The transpiler is a work in progress, but it has enough functionality to be semi-useful.
+Please check the "Projects" tab for updates to H2J.

 H2J requirements: